Headline and Title Fonts: Most Popular Typefaces, Best for Webfonts

 Core Sans N

-Some tips in choosing good typefaces
+Some tips in choosing good typefaces and fonts for titles

 - Appropriateness of a font will really vary depending on the personal taste of the creative director, blogger or other person who might be in charge of the project.
 First, it is necessary to have an understanding of your intention.
-It pays to study about popular fonts and know where they are used and how they are perceived.
+It pays to study about popular funny fonts and know where they are used and how they are perceived.
 With so much information available, it would be unwise not to make informed decisions on fonts.
 Some people will feel strongly about certain types or favor serifs over sans serifs.
 It really has to flow well with the intention or the overall project.

 - The typeface also represents different segments of society.
 If you are making a blog about typography and you want a standout headline all the time, it would be unwise to go for a random font for kicks.
 For a serious headline, calligraphic or casual script fonts might not appeal to the serious mood of readers.
 For someone reading an article on luxury products, the headline must be able to evoke that glamour and appeal.
 Some fonts are neutral in nature and are ideal form general topics.
 Financial news or articles might benefit from the esteemed and disciplined look of the Bembo.